 Adventure Therapy and Wilderness therapy

-Therapeutic farming and horticulture
+Therapeutic farming and therapeutic horticulture

 A bench on a hilly side, allowing to view the horizon.
 There are branches on the upper part of the picture, covering the scene partially.